david-lorenzo-vargas/Requesrs-Users/README.md

 ## 404

-If the user enters manually an URL for fetching a user by ID but this uer does not exist, we receive `status 404` from fetchUserOne utility and we redirect the user to 404 route where we render a component with a 404 SVG icon and a message
+If the user enters manually an URL for fetching a user by ID but this user does not exist, we receive `status 404` from fetchUserOne utility and we redirect the user to 404 route where we render a component with a 404 SVG icon and a message

 ![Screenshot 2024-04-27 at 14 53 41](https://github.com/david-lorenzo-vargas/Requesrs-Users/assets/72414745/e97a20e4-e177-4f18-a87f-bd4bebebcb53)